Are You an Accredited Investor And Why Does It Matter?

 Who are Accredited Investors?

-Without getting into too many legal terms, according to Regulation D of the Securities Act of 1933 you are an Accredited Investors if you:
+Without getting into too many legal terms, according to Regulation D of the Securities Act of 1933 you are an Accredited Investors if you: 1) Made at least $200,000 of annual income in the previous two years, or $300,000 for a married couple; or 2) Have a net worth in excess of $1,000,000, excluding the value of your primary residence.

-So I am an Accredited investor, so what?
+So, I am an Accredited investor, so what?

 Rule 506c allows syndicators to market their deals – but only to Accredited Investors.
 As an Accredited Investor, you have access to marketed passive investments, which non-Accredited Investors don’t have access to.
 You will need to prove your eligibility as an Accredited Investor, but you gain an advantage many don’t have.